 A single influencer may not be effective for your entire audience.
 Hence, you may have to hire the services of multiple influencers to reach every corner.

-#1: The Right Social Media Platform
+Step 1: Find The Right Social Media Platform

+Finding an ideal social media platform to carry out your marketing campaign is just as important as finding the perfect influencer.
 The right social platform depends on your audience.
 For example, if you’re catering to professionals then LinkedIn might be a good choice since it is popular among businesspersons.

 Know where your audience is and then choose an influencer who has a good reach on that specific platform.